-Recurring themes in our work include:
+Recurring research areas in our work include:

-- controlled experiments with human users
+- Controlled experiments with human users

-- the expression of quantitative information (including "big data")
+- Expressing quantitative information (including "big data")

 - Generating text that is easy to read and understand